43H Biomedical Sciences Corps Officer

 Main Risks

-- Clinical decision-making in specialized care
+- Clinical decision-making errors in specialized care with direct patient harm consequences

-- Burnout from high-demand healthcare fields
+- Burnout from high-demand clinical fields without the civilian market’s flexibility to shift employers

 Control Measures

-Impact on Family
+Impact on Family and Personal Life

 Reserve and Air National Guard